 Independent student association

-Often an independent student association has the structure of a student club, but that is not the case for all independent student associations: independent sororities and fraternities also exist.
-These are in effect small student clubs with an emphasis on socializing.
+An independent student association often has the structure of a student club.
+However, this is not the case for all independent student associations: independent sororities and fraternities also exist.
+These are small student clubs with an emphasis on socializing.

 Cultural student clubs

 There are various cultural student clubs.
 These are involved with music, dance or theatre.
-This could be in the form of a student choir, drama group or dance group, for example.
+For example a student choir, drama group or dance group.

 Code of conduct introduction period

-During the introduction period you have the chance as an aspiring member to find out about club or an (independent) association.
+During the introduction period, aspiring members have the chance to find out more about a club or an (independent) association.
 During this period you will meet older students and get to know other aspiring members.

-To ensure that the introduction period proceeds well and to prevent problems a code of conduct has been drawn up by the 'Commissie Kennismakingstijden Maastricht'.
+To ensure that the introduction period goes by without any hiccups and to prevent problems, a code of conduct has been drawn up by the 'Commissie Kennismakingstijden Maastricht'.
 It contains a number of rules and agreements clubs and independent student associations must adhere to during the entire introduction period.

-Every student who has been a board member at a general (= non-faculty) student organisation and receives six or more months from the "UM Profileringsfonds" is eligible for a certificate.
-The certificates are assigned by the President of the Executive Board.
+Every student who has been a board member at a general (= non-faculty) student organisation and who receives six or more months from the 'UM Profileringsfonds' is eligible for a certificate.
+The certificates are signed by the President of the Executive Board.

-In May the SSC Secretariat sends an overview of which board members are eligible for a certificate to the student organisations.
-These organisations check whether this overview is correct.
-After that they fill in a form with all the necessary details of their board members and send this back to the SSC Secretariat.
-The certificates can be obtained at the SSC Secretariat or sent to you by mail.
+In May, the Student Services Centre (SSC) Secretariat sends an overview of which board members are eligible for a certificate to the student organisations.
+After checking if the overview is correct, the student organisations fill in a form with all the necessary details of their board members and return it to the SSC Secretariat.
+The certificates can be obtained at the SSC Secretariat or sent to you by email.